mathisve/gdrive-upload-action/README.md

 **Only works with a Google Service Account!**

-To make a Google Service Account go to the [Credentials Dashboard](https://console.cloud.google.com/apis/credentials) and press `CREATE CREDENTIALS`, then click on `Service Account`.
+To make a Google Service Account, go to the [Credentials Dashboard](https://console.cloud.google.com/apis/credentials) and press `CREATE CREDENTIALS`, then click on `Service Account`.
 After creating the SA, go back to the Credentials Dashboard, click on the SA you just created, click on the `KEYS` tabs.
 Then click on `ADD KEY`, `Create New Key` and select `json`.

 ### Encoded credentials
-1. Encode the credentials
+1. Encode the credentials.

     `cat credentials.json | base64`

-2. Create a new secret called `credentials` and copy the output of the previous command into this secret.
+2. Create a new Github secret called `credentials` and copy the output of the previous command into this secret.

 3. Use this secret as your credentials input in your workflow.

 ### Plaintext credentials

-1. Create a new secret called `credentials` and copy the output of the previous command into this secret.
+1. Create a new Github secret called `credentials` paste the contents of the credentials file you just downloaded in it.

 2. Use this secret as your credentials input in your workflow.